Émilie Gamelin: Charitable works

-After the death of her husband, to assuage her grief Gamelin took an interest in charitable works.
+After the death of her husband, to assuage her grief, Gamelin took part in charitable works.
 In 1827 she was guided by her spiritual director, Jean-Baptiste Bréguier dit Saint-Pierre, to pray to Our Lady of Seven Dolors and to join two groups organized by the Sulpician Fathers.
 These groups were the Confraternity of the Public Good, which arranged work for the unemployed, and the Ladies of Charity, a group aimed at relieving poverty and destitution through home visits and the distribution of alms.
 In 1828 she also joined the Confraternity of the Holy Family, a group dedicated to the spiritual growth of its members and the spreading of the Roman Catholic faith.
 For a short period in 1829 she also worked with Agathe-Henriette Huguet-Latour's organization, the Charitable Institution for Female Penitents.
 While working with these groups, Gamelin gradually divested herself of her financial assets, funnelling the proceeds into the charities with which she was working.

 From her home visits, the young widow had been struck by the misery in which single and isolated elderly women lived.
 As a result, in 1829, Gamelin took four of these frail and sick elderly women into her own home on the Rue Saint-Antoine.
 By 1830 she had decided that larger premises were needed to care for them, and on 4 March 1830 she opened a shelter for frail or sick elderly women in Montreal on the corner of Rue Saint-Laurent and Rue Sainte-Catherine, in the Saint Lawrence district, near the homes of many of her relatives.
 The building for the shelter was provided by the Abbé Claude Fay, parish priest of the Church of Notre-Dame in Montreal.
-In 1831 the shelter moved to a larger building rented by Gamelin at the corner of Rue Saint-Lawrence and Rue Saint-Philippe.
+In 1831, the shelter moved to a larger building rented by Gamelin at the corner of Rue Saint-Lawrence and Rue Saint-Philippe.
 At the time of the move, the new building housed 15 boarders, with a maximum capacity of 20, and also provided a residence for Gamelin.
-The shelter expanded until in 1836 it again required larger premises.
-On 14 March 1836 a house on the corner of Rue Sainte-Catherine and Rue Lacroix was donated by Antoine-Olivier Berthelet, a wealthy philanthropist, and shortly thereafter the shelter moved to these new premises, called the "Yellow House".
+The shelter expanded until in 1836, it again required larger premises.
+On 14 March 1836, a house on the corner of Rue Sainte-Catherine and Rue Lacroix was donated by Antoine-Olivier Berthelet, a wealthy philanthropist, and shortly thereafter the shelter moved to these new premises, called the "Yellow House".
 By this time, Gamelin had 24 women as her co-workers in her work.

 In March 1838, Gamelin contracted typhoid fever and became seriously ill; however, she later recovered.